Speechmatics: Product and services

 In February 2018, Speechmatics launched Global English, a single English language pack supporting all major English accents for use in speech-to-text transcription.
 Global English (GE) was trained through spoken data by users from 40 countries and billions of words drawn from global sources, making it comprehensive and accurate accent-agnostic transcription solutions on the market.

 In November 2020, the company launched the first Global Spanish language pack on the market that supports all major Spanish accents.
 Global Spanish (GS) is a single Spanish language pack trained on data drawn across a wide range of diverse sources – specifically those from Latin America – making it the most accurate and comprehensive accent-independent Spanish language pack for speech-to-text.

 In October 2021, Speechmatics launched its ‘Autonomous Speech Recognition’ software.
 Using the latest techniques in deep learning and with the introduction of its breakthrough self-supervised models, Speechmatics outperforms Amazon, Apple, Google, and Microsoft in the company's latest step towards its mission to understand all voices.

 Awards and recognition

 Speechmatics was named in the FT 1000: Europe's Fastest Growing Companies list for consecutive four years from 2019 to 2022.

 In 2018, the company won SME National Business Awards in High Growth Business of the Year.

-In 2019, Speechmatics won 2019 Queen's Award for Enterprise in Innovation category.
+In 2019, Speechmatics won the 2019 Queen's Award for Enterprise in Innovation category.